sedhossein/clean-code-with-clear-coder/README.md

 Code cleanup should always be made in separate commits to functional changes.
 Dead code happens in even the best codebases.

+- You thought it was perfect when you wrote it, but cast a critical eye over your old code and you’ll inevitably bring to light all manner of code gotchas.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna